-Have you ever been told you grind your teeth at night?
-Ever wonder why your dentist is making these claims but you have never noticed any symptoms or never been told by your significant other that you do so?
+Has a dentist told you that you clench your teeth at night?
+Ever wonder why your dentist is making these claims but you have never noticed any symptoms or been told by your significant other that you do so?

-Here are some facts to help you make a better decision on whether you should consider protecting yourself with a night appliance.
+Here are some facts to help you make a better decision on whether you should consider protecting yourself with a nightguard.